MiracleCanCode/BlueCache/README.md

-# IsaRedis this is my attempt creating clone redis
+# BlueCache this is key-value storage

 ### Base operations: